Fakerallen/thingpark-iot-flow-js-driver/README.md

   }
 }
 ```
+The name of the package is scoped by the producerId which is `actility` in the example above, feel free to change it according to your `driver.producerId`.

 Here we declare a `driver.producerId` equal to `actility`.
 It means the `driver` is developed by Actility and it
 implements a communication protocol (`driver.application`) coming from a fictive `myManufacturer`.
 Most of the time,